cloudogu/cesapp-lib/docs/development/the_logging_interface_en.md

 ### User circle

-The user base here is not the general public, but rather developers at Cloudogu or open source committers.
+The user base here is not the public, but rather developers at Cloudogu or open source committers.

 ## Applied Use-cases

-1. Logging in CLI-Apps
+1. Logging in CLI applications
-   1. Logging für zusätzliche Information auf der CLI
+   1. Logging für additional Information on the CLI
-   2. Log-Splitting (z.
-B. `cesapp`)
+   2. Log-Splitting (f. i. `cesapp`)
-      - Syslog-Stream: ALLE Logs (Print- und Level-Logs (Error...Debug))
+      - Syslog stream: ALL logs (Level-Logs (Error...Debug))
       - StdOut:
-        - ALLE Print-Logs (`logger.Printx()`) werden ausgegeben
+        - ALL print outputs (`logger.Printx()`) will be shown
-          - ersetzt `fmt.Printx()` damit auch TTY-Ausgaben im Logfile erscheinen
+          - replace `fmt.Printx()` so that TTY messages show up in a log file as well
-        - Level-Logs werden je nach eingestelltem Log-Level (Filtering) ausgegeben
+        - show Leveled logs according the set log level (filtering)
-2. Logging in systemd-Services
+2. Logging in systemd services
-   1. Syslog-Stream: Level-Logs je nach eingestelltem Log-Level (Filtering)
+   1. Syslog stream: Show leveled logs according the set log level (filtering)
-3. Logging in Containern (Dogus, K8s-Komponenten)
+3. Logging in containers (f. i. dogus, K8s components)
-   1. StdOut: Level-Logs je nach eingestelltem Log-Level (Filtering)
+   1. StdOut: show Leveled logs according the set log level (filtering)